-"Right now, the temperature in Central Park is..."
-Since 1919, the National Weather Service has taken measurements onf New York's weather from the castle's tower with the aid of scientific instruments that measure wind speed and direction.
-In a fenced-in compound just south of the castle, other data such as the rainfall is recorded and sent to the weather service's forecast office at Brookhaven National Library on Long Island.
+"Right now, the temperature in Central Park is...."
+That information, heard frequently on radio and TV, originates here at Belvedere Castle.
+Since 1919, the National Weather Service has taken measurements of New York's weather from the castle's tower with the aid of scientific instruments that measure wind speed and direction.
+In a fenced-in compound just south of the castle, other weather data such as rainfall are recorded and sent to the weather service's forecast office at Brookhaven National Library on Long Island.

 After decades of deterioration, Central Park Conservancy renovated and reopened the castle in 1983 as a visitor center and gift shop.
 Our most recent restoration was completed in 2019.

 Summer (June 7 - August 9): 9:00 am – 7:00 pm

 Fall, Winter, Spring: 10:00 am - 5:00 pm (Closed Thanksgiving, Christmas, and New Year's Day)

 Things to do: